bigjason/gypsy/README.md

 # Gypsy

-A simple model loader for data that has no need to be in a database.
+A simple loader for data that has no need to be in a database.

 ## Installation